-1.1 BID INFORMATION

-- A. Bidder: - B. Project Name: Security Camera and Master Control Systems Upgrade - C. Project Location: Champaign County Courthouse 101 East Main Street Urbana, Illinois 61801

-Champaign County Juvenile Detention Center 400 Art Bartell Road Urbana, Illinois 61802

-- D. Owner: County of Champaign - E. Building Design Team: GHR Engineers and Associates, Inc.

-1.2 CERTIFICATIONS AND BASE BID

-A. Base Bid, Single-Prime (All Trades) Contract: The undersigned Bidder, having carefully examined the Procurement and Contracting Requirements, Conditions of the Contract, Drawings, Specifications, and all subsequent Addenda, as prepared by the Design Team, having visited the site, and being familiar with all conditions and requirements of the Work, hereby agrees to furnish all material, labor, equipment and services, including all scheduled allowances, necessary to complete the construction of the above-named project, according to the requirements of the Procurement and Contracting Documents, for the stipulated sum of:

-Champaign County Courthouse Base e Bid
+1.1 BID INFORMATION A. Bidder: В. Project Name: Sec urity Camera, Detention Monitoring and Control Systems Upgrade C. Project Location: Champaign County Courthouse 101 East Main Street Urbana, Illinois 61801 Champaign County Juvenile Detention Center 400 Art Bartell Road Urbana, Illinois 61802 D. Owner: County of Champaign E. Building Design Tea am: GHR Engineers and Associates, Inc. 1.2 CERTIFICATIONS A ND BASE BID A. Owner reserves the both facilities. e right to award bid based on a single facility or combined price for B. examined the Proc Drawings, Specification Team, having visited of the Work, here including all sched above-named proc ime (All Trades) Contract: The undersigned Bidder, having carefully urement and Contracting Requirements, Conditions of the Contract, ations, and all subsequent Addenda, as prepared by the Design ed the site, and being familiar with all conditions and requirements by agrees to furnish all material, labor, equipment and services, luled allowances, necessary to complete the construction of the ject, according to the requirements of the Procurement and tents, for the stipulated sum of: Courthouse Base Bid Champaign County Juvenile Detention Center Base Bid

-1 Dollars (\$).

-Champaign County Juvenile Detent on Center Base Bid

-1. Dollars (\$).

-Champaign County Courthouse and Juvenile Detention Center Base Bid Combined

-1 Dollars (\$).

-1.3 BID GUARANTEE

-The undersigned Bidder agrees to execute a contract for this Work in the above amount and to furnish surety as specified within ten (10) days after a written Notice of Award, if offered within sixty (60) days after receipt of bids, and on failure to do so agrees to forfeit to Owner the attached bank draft/cashier's check, certified check, U.S. money order, or bid bond payable to County of Champaign, as liquidated damages for such failure, in an amount constituting ten percent (10%) of the Base Bid amount:

-Champaign County Courthouse Base Bid
+Champaign County Courthouse and Juvenile Detention Center Base Bid Combined 1Dollars (\$).
+1.3 BID GUARANTEE The undersigned Bidder agrees to execute a contract for this Work in the above amount and to furnish surety as specified within ten (10) days after a written Notice Award, if offered within sixty (60) days after receipt of bids, and on failure to do agrees to forfeit to Owner the attached bank draft/cashier's check, certified check, U. money order, or bid bond payable to County of Champaign , as liquidated damages for such failure, in an amount constituting ten percent (10%) of the Base Bid amount: Champaign County Courthouse Base Bid 1Dollars (\$).
+Champaign County Juvenile Detention Center Base Bid 1Dollars (\$).
+Champaign County Courthouse and Juvenile Detention Center Base Bid Combined 1Dollars (\$). В. In the event Owner does not offer Notice of Award within the time limits stated above, Owner will return to the undersigned the bank draft/cashier's check, certified check, U.S. money order, or bid bond.
+1.4 SUBCONTRACTORS AND SUPPLIERS A. The following companies shall execute subcontracts for the portions of the Woindicated: 1.
+General Work: Electrical Work: Plumbing Work: Plumbing Work: Fire Protection Work: 1.5 TIME OF COMPLETION A. The undersigned Bidder proposes and agrees hereby to commence the Work of the Contract Documents on a date specified in a written Notice to Proceed to be issued to Owner, and shall fully complete the Work as indicated in the Invitation to Bid.

-1 Dollars (\$).

-Champaign County Juvenile De tention Center Base Bid

-1 Dollars (\$).

-Champaign County Courthouse and Juvenile Detention Center Base Bid Combined

-1 Dollars (\$).

-B. In the event Owner does not offer Notice of Award within the time limits stated above, Owner will return to the undersigned the bank draft/cashier's check, certified check, U.S. money order, or bid bond.

-1.4 SUBCONTRACTORS AND SUPPLIERS

-- A. The following companies shall execute subcontracts for the portions of the Work indicated:

-- 1. General Work:

-- 2. Electrical Work:

-- 3. Plumbing Work:

-- 4. Fire Protection Work:

-1.5 TIME OF COMPLETION

-A. The undersigned Bidder proposes and agrees hereby to commence the Work of the Contract Documents on a date specified in a written Notice to Proceed to be issued by Owner, and shall fully complete the Work as indicated in the Invitation to Bid.